tldr-pages/tldr/pages/common/ag.md

 # ag

 > The Silver Searcher.
-Like ack, but faster.
+Like ack, but aims to be faster.
 > More information: <https://github.com/ggreer/the_silver_searcher>.

 - Find files containing "foo", and print the line matches in context: